cse1531S1/nullterminator_Survey_Sys/README.md

     ```python
     # delete the user_id = 50
     user.find("user_id",50).delete()

+    # change the user who has user_id=50 to userid=49 and push to database
+    user.find("user_id",50).update("user_id",49).save()
     # which is same as this line
-    user.find("user_id",50).update("user_id",49).save()
     user.update("user_id",49).find("user_id",50).save()
     ```
     - Test execution (for debug).
 Use test_exe() before the finialise functions, you can see the source SQL after explaination.<br> # this doesn't work for delete()